burcakotlu/GLANET/docs/source/tutorial.rst

 -g
 ^^

 **Required** if :option:`-c` is set.
-Glanet folder location must be specified just after writing :option`-g`.
+Glanet folder location must be specified just after writing :option:`-g`.
 Do not forget that GLANET folder must have the Data folder as sub folder.

 -o
 ^^

 Specifies the output folder where the results will be written under.
-The folder location must be specified after :option`-o`.
+The folder location must be specified after :option:`-o`.
 If the folder does not exists, GLANET creates one.

 -f1
 ^^^